BS 8484 Lone Worker Standard explained

 What’s more, any incident reported via a URN is guaranteed a level 1 police response.

-SoloProtect was the first lone worker solution provider to be audited and approved against BS 8484:2016 by the National Security Inspectorate (NSI).
+SoloProtect was audited and approved against BS 8484:2022 in October 2022 by the National Security Inspectorate (NSI).

 We aim not just to comply with the code of practice but to exceed it.
 We demonstrate this in our "time to listen" time (explained above) but also in our "time to verify" (TTV) time (the time it takes our operators to verify the seriousness of an incident and begin to initiate a response).
 At SoloProtect our TTV is 41 seconds, on average.
 This is only one-quarter of the time needed to comply with the standard and, at the time of writing, isn’t a statistic that is published by any other lone worker protection provider.